 Everyone at the Breakfast Club is honoured to know Steph, and they are very proud of her contribution.

 It is a wonderful recognition from our younger Generation that Steph represents.
 They show their respect to the Fallen, and their understanding and recognition of the sacrifices they made for them.

 Get well soon….

 The Remembrance Service was once again well attended.
-Sadly, there was a few faces missing due to ill health from Glenn Croston, (Founder & Director of the Breakfast Club), Ken Johnstone, Frank Watts and others.
+Sadly, there were a few faces missing due to ill health from Glenn Croston, (Founder & Director of The Breakfast Club), Ken Johnstone, Frank Watts and others.
 We wish them all a very speedy recovery.

 There has been great sadness with the loss of many of our Veterans this year who have passed away.
 We will remember them all with respect, we honour their memory in recognition of their services within the Armed Forces and their community.

 Thank you to Derrick Corfield , a Salford man and his family who have devoted their lives to their country

 ‘They shall not grow old, as we that are left grow old.
 Age shall not weary them, nor the years condemn.
 At the going down of the sun, and in the morning, we will remember them.’